 We do not require a deposit or fee to apply for housing.
 We do this in an effort to make the process easy and accessible for all students.
 The first charge for housing will be a $50 non-refundable housing contract fee that will be assessed when you select or are assigned a room.
 For fall students, this $50 charge will be assessed in conjunction with fall term housing charges and will appear on the University bill that is issued in September.

 Dining plans are required

 As part of the housing application process, you will be required to select one of our four dining plan options.
 Don’t worry too much about making the best selection as we know that eating patterns and needs change as you navigate living on campus.
 We allow students to change their dining plans throughout the term (you can only lower your plan the first three weeks of a term, but can increase your plan at any time) based on how you utilize your dining dollars.
 Keep an eye on your spending patterns and be sure to adjust accordingly.
-We recommend to start with plan #2.
+We recommend starting with plan #3.